 The Best Recumbent Exercise Bike

-With many features to write home about, it’s no wonder the Schwinn Recumbent Exercise Bike Series stands out as one of the very best recumbent exercise bikes available.
-You can take advantage of Bluetooth connectivity to sync fitness data with the Schwinn app, and the wide range of preset programs makes it perfect for all levels.
+With many features to write home about, it’s no wonder the Schwinn Recumbent Exercise Bike stands out as one of the very best recumbent exercise bikes available.
+You can take advantage of Bluetooth connectivity to sync fitness data with the Schwinn app and many other apps, and the wide range of preset programs makes it perfect for all fitness levels.

 25 resistance levels